caffeinatedragon/simple-expressions/README.md

 ## How to Run the Example File
-This project includes [example.py](./example.py), an example file showing how to form simple Expressions, solve them, and use the Associative Property to switch term order.
+This project includes [example.py](./example.py), an example file showing how to form simple Expressions, solve them, and use the Commutative Property to switch term order.

 1. Create a new virtual environment using Python 3.10:
     ```bash